bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 Put all your knowledge about the Blockchain and Cryptocurrency into code and give it a shot.

-Q1.
-How many ways are there to create a new cryptocurrency other than creating one from scratch?

 ## Course Objectives

 * To give participants more confidence in how the Blockchain and Cryptocurrency works.